-ERAFP recommends a vote against the resolution if any of the following conditions are met:
+ERAFP recommends a vote against the resolution if any of the following conditions applies:

-- a) The company does not provide sufficiently detailed and clear information about its performance criteria, their weightings, the allocation scales and thresholds and the level of target-achievement by the manager in question. - b) The performance criteria do not include extra-financial criteria. - c) The performance criteria do not include climate-related criteria and the company belongs to a high impact sector. - d) The variable short-term component is higher than the long-term variable component. - e) The variable short-term component is or could be more than 100%35 of the fixed salary if the targets are met. - f) The total variable remuneration is or could be more than 300% of the fixed remuneration. - g) The weight of qualitative criteria used in determining the amount of short-term variable remuneration exceeds 25%.
+- a) The company does not provide sufficiently detailed and clear information about its performance criteria, their weightings, the allocation scales and thresholds and the level of target-achievement by the manager in question. - b) The performance criteria do not include non-financial criteria. - c) The performance criteria do not include climate criteria and the company operates in a high-impact sector. - d) The short-term variable component is higher than the long-term variable component. - e) The short-term variable component is or could be more than 100%27 of the fixed salary if the targets are met. - f) The total variable remuneration is or could be more than 300% of the fixed remuneration. - g) The weight of qualitative criteria used in determining the amount of short-term variable remuneration exceeds 25%